 - A. General: Work schedule shall be in accordance with Division 1. - B. Wiring: The term wiring is construed to include furnishing of wire, conduit, miscellaneous material and labor to install a working system.
-Outdoor installations shall be of weatherproof construction or in NEMA 3R or 4 enclosures.
+Outdoor installations shall be of weatherproof construction or in new NEMA 3R or 4 enclosures.
 Wiring shall be yellow jacketed No. 22 TSP for inputs and outputs.
 Wiring shall be purple jacketed No. 22 TSP for communication bus.
-Cat 5 wiring shall not be utilized. - Concealed accessible wiring may be installed as properly supported cable using bridal rings a minimum of 2" in diameter and located a maximum of 10'-0" on center so as to prevent excess sagging from occurring.
+Cat 5 wiring shall not be utilized. - 1.
+Concealed accessible wiring may be installed as properly supported cable using bridal rings a minimum of 2" in diameter and located a maximum of 10'-0" on center so as to prevent excess sagging from occurring.
 Wire-ties or cable straps shall not be used for cable support.
 Provide protective sleeves at wall and floor penetrations.
-Concealed inaccessible locations and mechanical rooms shall have wiring installed in properly sized, blue colored conduit. - 2.
-Bundle and harness multiconductor instrument cable in place of single cables where several cables follow a common path. - 3.
+Low voltage wire (ie: control, signal, communication) shall be installed and supported independently from other equipment or devices.
+Do not use terminal unit supports to fasten or otherwise support low-voltage wire. - 2.
+Concealed inaccessible locations and mechanical rooms shall have wiring installed in properly sized, blue colored conduit. - 3.
+Bundle and harness multiconductor instrument cable in place of single cables where several cables follow a common path. - 4.
 Fasten flexible conductors, bridging cabinets and doors, along hinge side; protect against abrasion.
-Tie and support conductors. - Number-code or color-code conductors for future identification and service of control system, except local individual room control cables, example, blue conduit shall be used for communication and equipment wiring. - 5.
-Install wire and cable with sufficient slack and flexible connections to allow for vibration of piping and equipment. - 6.
+Tie and support conductors. - 5.
+Number-code or color-code conductors for future identification and service of control system, except local individual room control cables, example, blue conduit shall be used for communication and equipment wiring. - 6.
+Install wire and cable with sufficient slack or service loops and flexible connections to allow for vibration of piping and equipment. - 7.
 An example of the required colored wiring is below: